MicrosoftLearning/mslearn-ai-fundamentals/Instructions/Labs/11-ai-search.md

 1. Select **Review + create**, and after you see the response **Validation Success**, select **Create**.

 1. After deployment completes, select **Go to resource**.
-On the Azure Cognitive Search overview page, you can add indexes, import data, and search created indexes.
+On the Azure AI Search overview page, you can add indexes, import data, and search created indexes.

 ### Create an Azure AI services resource

-You'll need to provision an **Azure AI services** resource that's in the same location as your Azure Cognitive Search resource.
+You'll need to provision an **Azure AI services** resource that's in the same location as your Azure AI Search resource.
 Your search solution will use this resource to enrich the data in the datastore with AI-generated insights.

 1. Return to the home page of the Azure portal.
 Click the **&#65291;Create a resource** button and search for *Azure AI services*.
 Select **create** an **Azure AI services** plan.
 You will be taken to a page to create an Azure AI services resource.
 Configure it with the following settings:
     - **Subscription**: *Your Azure subscription*.
-    - **Resource group**: *The same resource group as your Azure Cognitive Search resource*.
+    - **Resource group**: *The same resource group as your Azure AI Search resource*.
-    - **Region**: *The same location as your Azure Cognitive Search resource*.
+    - **Region**: *The same location as your Azure AI Search resource*.
     - **Name**: *A unique name*.
     - **Pricing tier**: Standard S0
     - **By checking this box I acknowledge that I have read and understood all the terms below**: Selected